adkri/phaserjs-es6-template/README.md

 # phaserjs-es6-template
 Code in the phaser html5 game framework in the next generation JavaScript.

-This is just a inimalistic phaser template to write the code in es6 javascript.
+This is just a minimalistic phaser template to write the code in es6 javascript.

 # Installation: